typelead/eta/README.md

 # Contributing

 As you can see, this project is a large undertaking.
-If you would love to run your Haskell programs on the JVM, get in touch and we'll see how we can fit you in.
+If you would love to run your Haskell programs on the JVM and accelerate this project, get in touch and we'll see how we can fit you in.

 # Gratitude

-We are grateful that the folks at GHC HQ have graciously open-sourced their state-of-the-art Haskell compiler allowing us to hack on it to implement Haskell on a wide variety of platforms.
+We are grateful that the folks at GHC HQ have generously open-sourced their state-of-the-art Haskell compiler allowing us to hack on it to implement Haskell on a wide variety of platforms.
 Thank you guys!